bayl0n/data-structures-and-algorithms/README.md

 A linked list is a data structure that consists of a linear collection of nodes where a single node will point to one other node, sort of like a chain.
 Every linked list has a special node, called the **head**, which indicates the first node of the list.
 Occasionally, some implementations of linked lists might also include a **tail** node, which indicates the last node of the list.

+### What is a node?

+A node can be thought of as a box that contains a value.
+If we were to take this literally, we could imagine a physical box, with an item inside of it, and the only way to see what our box contains is if we were to look inside of it.
+These are the building blocks of our linked list.

 ### Traversing

 Due to how linked lists are formed, if you wanted to reach a specific node in the list, you would have to traverse starting from the head to each node, until the node you are on is the one you were looking for.